MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-preview.md

 * The subscription selector is available in a preview version of Azure CLI 64-bit Windows, Linux, or macOS.
 * The subscription selector is only available when using the `az login` command [interactively](./authenticate-azure-cli-interactively.md).
 * The authentication preview must be installed to use the subscription selector.
-* The preview is installed in the directory you specify, and will co-exist with your current Azure CLI installation.
+* The preview is installed in the directory you specify, and coexists with your current Azure CLI installation.
-* The authentication preview doesn't prompt you to select a subscription when you are logging in with a service principal, managed identity, or Web Account Manager (WAM).
+* The authentication preview doesn't prompt you to select a subscription when you're logging in with a service principal, managed identity, or Web Account Manager (WAM).

 ## Prerequisite for macOS